Lisa Warr

 Training, qualifications & experience

-I have 5 years of post-qualifying experience in working with clients on a wide range of issues including bereavement and loss; anger; stress; anxiety and depression; confidence, self-esteem and boundary-setting, and relationship and attachment issues.
+I have 7 years of post-qualifying experience in working with clients on a wide range of issues including: Trauma, PTSD & CPTSD, bereavement and loss; anger; stress; anxiety and depression; confidence; self-esteem; boundary-setting, and relationship and attachment issues.

-I also work with the impact of Trauma and hold a certificate in Trauma-focused CBT, which is used to treat PTSD (single incident) and complex PTSD caused by childhood sexual abuse, physical & emotional abuse encountered in childhood or adult relationships, or experiences encountered by emergency services personnel.
+I use EMDR and trauma-focused CBT to work with the impact of trauma caused by childhood sexual abuse; physical & emotional abuse encountered in childhood or adult relationships, or experiences encountered by emergency services personnel.
+I also work with clients who are suffering from PTSD as a result of a single traumatic incident, such as a car accident.

 I have been in private practice since 2020 and have also worked in a range of settings as a school counsellor, bereavement counsellor and an EAP counsellor for a large Occupational Health company.